Capital One® Secured MasterCard® vs. First Progress Platinum Elite Credit Card

-Coincidentally, both the Capital One® Secured MasterCard® and the First Progress Platinum Elite MasterCard Secured card have the same annual fee: $29.
-If you are using the secured credit cards properly (to build credit), you shouldn’t be paying this fee for long.
+The First Progress Platinum Elite MasterCard Secured card has an annual fee of $29.
+If you are using secured credit cards properly (to build credit), you shouldn’t be paying this fee for long.
 In about 2 years, you should be able to switch to a non-secured credit card, assuming you’ve been using the card properly to boost your credit score.

 The Capital One Secured MasterCard has a 22.9% APR, which is rather alarming for any credit card.
 It is higher than First Progress Platinum Elite card, which 19.99% APR.

 When it comes to any type of debt that is held for a long period of time, a small difference in the interest rate can result in a major difference in the total interest paid.

 Let’s say you had a $2,000 card balance and paid $100 every month.
 At a 22.9% APR, it would take 26 months to pay off your balance and you would have paid $543.29 in interest.
 At a 19.99% APR, it would take 25 months to eliminate the balance and you would have paid $452.92 in interest.

 Regardless of the type of loan or line of credit, a lower interest rate is always better.